israelias/thrifthub/README.md

 - [GitHub:](https://github.com/) GitHub is used to store the project's code and directory upon concurrent `push`es via Git.
 - [Adobe InDesign:](https://www.adobe.com/sea/products/xd.html) Adobe InDesign is used to mock wireframes.

-## Notes
-- ....
+<p align="right"><a href="#readme-top">back to top</a></p>

 ## Testing
 ### User Testing
--  As a new vistor, I want to have a good understanding of what the website does
+- **As a new visitor, I want to have a good understanding of what the website does**
     - User arrives at home page.
-      - The screen for `Cheathub` appears with a description of its functionality.
+      - The screen for `Marketplace` appears with a description of its functionality.
       - User reads description.
     - User continues.

-- As a new visitor, I want to be able to register for an account.
+- **As a new visitor, I want to be able to register for an account**
-    - User is clicks `Switch to sign up `
+    - User clicks `Sign up`.
-        - The sign up form appears
+      - The sign-up form appears.
-            - The username field is in focus
+        - The username field is in focus.
-            - User types types a username, email and password.
+        - User types a username, email, and password.
-              - The username is taken.
-              - An error toast alert appears.
+          - If the username is taken, an error toast alert appears.
-            - User modifies username
+        - User modifies the username.
-        - User is redirected to his/her `collections` profile.
+      - User is redirected to their `profile` page.
-    - User continues
+    - User continues.
     - Review:
     - A user is able to securely create an account.

-- As a Returning Visitor, I want to be able to log in securely.
+- **As a Returning Visitor, I want to be able to log in securely**
-    - User clicks `Switch to sign in`
+    - User clicks `Sign in`.
-      - The sign in form appears
+      - The sign-in form appears.
-            - The email field is in focus
+        - The email field is in focus.
-            - User types types email and password.
+        - User enters email and password.
-            - User hits enter.
+        - User presses enter.
         - A success toast alert appears.
-        - User is redirected to his/her `collections` profile.
+      - User is redirected to their `profile` page.
-    - User continues
+    - User continues.

-- As a Returning Visitor, I want to be able to create a product listing
+- **As a Returning Visitor, I want to be able to create a product listing**
-    - User clicks `Add new product`
+    - User clicks `Add New Product`.
       - A form appears.
         - The title field is in focus.
-          - User inputs `title`, `description`, `tags`
-          - User uploads images.
+        - User enters title, description, tags, and uploads images.
-        - User clicks submit.
+        - User clicks `Submit`.
           - A success toast alert appears.
-      - User is redirected to his/her `collections` profile.
+      - User is redirected to their `profile` page.
-    - User continues
+    - User continues.
     - Review:
-    - ...
+    - A user is able to successfully create a product listing.

-- As a Returning Visitor, I want to be able to see my product listing.
+- **As a Returning Visitor, I want to be able to see my product listing**
-    - User arrives at `Collections` profile.
+    - User arrives at `Profile` page.
-      - A product listing appears.
+      - A product listing appears in the user's collection.
-        - User sees product listing interface with his/her
-    - User continues
+    - User continues.
     - Review:
-    - ...
+    - A user is able to view their own product listings.

-- As a Returning Visitor, I want to be able to edit my product listing.
+- **As a Returning Visitor, I want to be able to edit my product listing**
-    - User clicks `Edit this product`
+    - User clicks `Edit this product`.
       - A form appears.
         - The title field is in focus.
-          - User modifies `description`
-          - User updates image.
-          - User adds optional `source` url.
+        - User modifies the description, updates the image, and adds a source URL.
-          - User adds additional optional `tags`
+        - User adds additional tags.
-        - User clicks submit.
+        - User clicks `Submit`.
           - A success toast alert appears.
-      - User is redirected to his/her `collections` profile.
+      - User is redirected to their `profile` page.
-    - User continues
+    - User continues.
+    - Review:
+    - A user is able to successfully edit their product listing.

-- As a Returning Visitor, I want to be able to delete my product listing(s).
+- **As a Returning Visitor, I want to be able to delete my product listing(s)**
-    - User clicks `Edit this product`
+    - User clicks `Edit this product`.
       - A form appears.
         - The title field is in focus.
-          - User clicks `Delete`
+        - User clicks `Delete`.
-            - Modal appears
+          - A confirmation modal appears.
-            - The cancel button is in focus
+          - The cancel button is in focus.
-            - User confirms
+          - User confirms deletion.
-          - The modal is closed
-          - A success toast alert appears.
+          - The modal closes, and a success toast alert appears.
-      - User is redirected to his/her `collections` profile.
+      - User is redirected to their `profile` page.
-    - User continues
+    - User continues.

-- As a Returning Visitor, I want to be able to create a collection of my product listings.
+- **As a Returning Visitor, I want to be able to create a collection of my product listings**
-    - User clicks `Add New Collection`
+    - User clicks `Add New Collection`.
       - A form appears.
         - The `name` field is in focus.
-          - User inputs names collection
-          - User selects existing listings to add.
+        - User enters a collection name and selects product listings to add.
-        - User clicks submit.
+        - User clicks `Submit`.
           - A success toast alert appears.
-      - User is redirected to his/her `collections` profile.
+      - User is redirected to their `profile` page.
-    - User continues
+    - User continues.

-- As a Returning Visitor, I want to be able to see collections of my product listings.
+- **As a Returning Visitor, I want to be able to see collections of my product listings**
-    - User arrives at `Collections` profile.
+    - User arrives at `Profile` page.
-      - A `collections` card appears.
-        - User sees `collection` interface that includes product listings added.
+      - A `Collections` card appears with product listings inside.
-    - User continues
+    - User continues.

-- As a Returning Visitor, I want to be able to edit collections of my product listings.
+- **As a Returning Visitor, I want to be able to edit collections of my product listings**
-    - User clicks `Edit this Collection`
+    - User clicks `Edit this Collection`.
       - A form appears.
         - The `name` field is in focus.
-          - User renames collection.
-          - User uses `select` input add more products.
-          - User uses `select` input to remove previous products.
+        - User renames the collection and adds/removes products using `select` inputs.
-        - User clicks submit.
+        - User clicks `Submit`.
           - A success toast alert appears.
-      - User is redirected to his/her `collections` profile.
+      - User is redirected to their `profile` page.
-      - An updated `collection` appears.
+      - The updated collection appears.
-    - User continues
+    - User continues.

-- As a Returning Visitor, I want to be able to delete a collection of my product listing(s).
+- **As a Returning Visitor, I want to be able to delete a collection of my product listing(s)**
-    - User clicks `Edit this Collection`
+    - User clicks `Edit this Collection`.
       - A form appears.
         - The name field is in focus.
-          - User clicks `Delete`
-            - Modal appears
-            - The cancel button is in focus
-            - User confirms
-          - The modal is closed
-          - A success toast alert appears.
-      - User is redirected to his/her `collections` profile.
-    - User continues

-- As A Returning Visitor, I want to be able to connect with someone interested in my product listing.
-    - ...
-      - ...
-        - ....
-        - ...
-          - ...
-          - ...
-    - User continues

-- As A Returning Visitor, I want to be able to collect payment from someone purchasing my product.
-    - ...
-      - ...
-        - ....
-        - ...
-          - ...
-          - ...
-    - User continues

-- As A Returning Visitor, I want to be able to cancel a transaction.
-    - ...
-      - ...
-        - ....
-        - ...
-          - ...
-          - ...
-    - User continues

-- As A Returning Visitor, I want to be able to connect with someone with a product I am interested in purchasing.
-    - ...
-      - ...
-        - ....
-        - ...
-          - ...
-          - ...
-    - User continues

-- As A Returning Visitor, I want to be able to make payment to someone I am purchasing a product from.
-    - ...
-      - ...
-        - ....
-        - ...
-          - ...
-          - ...
-    - User continues

-- As a Frequent Visitor, I want to be able to search product listings I have created.
-    - User clicks `Products`
-      - User is rerouted to `Products` page.
-      - A feed of all product listings appear.
-      - The `Product Search` input appears.
-      - The `search` field is in focus.
-        - User types a `search text`
-          - The listings return products that match `search text`
-        - User uses `select` input to query by `product_type`
-          - The listings return products of `product_type`
-        - User uses `select` input to query by `tags`
-          - The listings return products that include input `tag`
-        - User clickes `Show All`
-          - The listings return most recent products posted.
-        - User scrolls to end of page
-          - The `pagination` buttons appear
-          - User clicks `Next`
-            - Listings for next page appear.
-      - User continues

-- As a Frequent Visitor,  I want to be able to save product listings created by others.
-    - User is in `Products` page.
-      - A feed of all product listings appear.
-        - User finds a product listing.
-        - User clicks `Save`
-          - A success toast appears
-    - User continues

-- I want to be able to see my saved product listings created by others.
-    - User is in `Collections` page.
+        - User clicks `Delete`.
+          - A confirmation modal appears.
+          - The cancel button is in focus.
+          - User confirms deletion.
+          - The modal closes, and a success toast alert appears.
+      - User is redirected to their `profile` page.
+    - User continues.

+- **As a Returning Visitor, I want to be able to connect with someone interested in my product listing**
+    - User clicks `Interested Buyer`.
+      - A chat or message option appears with the buyer.
+        - User communicates with the interested buyer.
+    - User continues.

+- **As a Returning Visitor, I want to be able to collect payment from someone purchasing my product**
+    - User clicks `View Transaction`.
+      - A payment gateway appears.
+        - User processes the payment.
+    - User continues.

+- **As a Returning Visitor, I want to be able to cancel a transaction**
+    - User clicks `Cancel Transaction`.
+      - A confirmation modal appears.
+      - User confirms the cancellation.
+    - User continues.

+- **As a Returning Visitor, I want to be able to connect with someone with a product I am interested in purchasing**
+    - User clicks `Contact Seller`.
+      - A chat or message option appears with the seller.
+    - User continues.

+- **As a Returning Visitor, I want to be able to make payment to someone I am purchasing a product from**
+    - User clicks `Proceed to Payment`.
+      - A payment gateway appears.
+        - User processes the payment.
+    - User continues.

+- **As a Frequent Visitor, I want to be able to search product listings I have created**
+    - User clicks `Search Products`.
+      - A feed of all product listings appears.
+      - A `Product Search` input field appears.
+        - User types search text.
+        - Listings return products matching the search text.
+        - User filters by `product_type` or `tags`.
+        - User clicks `Show All` to see most recent products.
+        - Pagination buttons appear, and the user clicks `Next` for additional pages.
+    - User continues.

+- **As a Frequent Visitor, I want to be able to save product listings created by others**
+    - User clicks `Save Product`.
+      - A success toast appears.
+    - User continues.

+- **As a Frequent Visitor, I want to be able to see my saved product listings created by others**
+    - User clicks `Saved Listings`.
       - A collection named `Saves` appears.
-        - User finds all saved products as a collection.
+        - User sees all saved products.
-    - User continues
+    - User continues.

-- As a Frequent Visitor, I want to be able to un-save product listings created by others I have previously saved.
+- **As a Frequent Visitor, I want to be able to un-save product listings created by others I have previously saved**
-    - User is in `Products` page.
-      - A feed of all product lustings appear.
-        - User finds a product listing.
-        - User clicks `UnSave`
+    - User clicks `Unsave Product`.
-          - A success toast appears
+      - A success toast appears.
-        - User clicks `Collections`
-        - The faves collection appears.
-        - User sees updated Saves.
-    - User continues
+    - User continues.

-- As a Frequent Visitor, I want to be able to delete my account.
+- **As a Frequent Visitor, I want to be able to delete my account**
-    - User is clicks `Delete my account`
+    - User clicks `Delete My Account`.
-      - Modal appears
-          - The cancel button is in focus
+      - A confirmation modal appears.
-            - User confirms
+      - User confirms the deletion.
-          - The modal is closed
-        - Page is redirected to `/`
+      - The modal closes, and the user is redirected to the homepage.
-        - User is no longer able to log in with credentials
+      - The user is no longer able to log in with their credentials.
-    - User continues
+    - User continues.
     - Review:
-    - A user is able to securely remove his/her history from the database.
+    - A user is able to securely remove their account from the database.

+<p align="right"><a href="#readme-top">back to top</a></p>

 ### Code Testing
 #### Frontend